 Other miscellaneous collections document the history of Oakland County.

 Billie Farnum served in the House of Representatives as a Democrat for the new 19th Congressional District in 1965-1967.
 Before that he was Assistant Secretary of State of Michigan (1957-1960) and Auditor General of Michigan (1961-1965).
 In 1967-1968 he served as deputy chairman of the Democratic National Committee in 1967-1968.
 He was elected secretary of the Michigan Senate in 1968 and served in that capacity until his death in 1975.

 The Billie S. Farnum Papers consist in the records created during his time in the House of Representatives and his various positions for the State of Michigan.

-This is the largest of Oakland's special collections and consists of around 3000 volumes which have been deemed valuable because of their individual value or because of the uniqueness of the book.
+3000 volumes which have been deemed valuable because of their individual value or because of the uniqueness of the book.
 Some items are autographed, some have special significance to OU.
 The collection is particularly strong on Michigan history and American literature, with numerous books signed by Mark Twain, Joseph Conrad, and other American authors.

 Dr. Thelma James was a professor at Wayne State University for many years and accumulated a large collection of folklore materials.
 Her donation of some 650+ volumes is strong on the folklore of various countries and on witchcraft.